 Experienced Clinical Forensic Psychologist, with over 15 years of law enforcement experience with a demonstrated history of working in the government administration industry.
 Skilled in Adult & Adolescent Therapy, Case Management, Administration, Depression Treatment, and Mental Health Treatment.
-Strong protective services professional with a Doctorate focused in Clinical Forensic Psychology from Alliant International University-San Francisco Bay.
 Commitment to justice reform with vital solutions.